China says North Korea missile launch is 'unacceptable'

-UNITED NATIONS China's U.N.
+UNITED NATIONS (Reuters) - China's U.N.
 Ambassador Liu Jieyi on Wednesday said North Korea's latest ballistic missile launch was a "flagrant violation" of U.N. resolutions and "unacceptable."

 "We call on all the parties concerned to exercise restraint, avoid provocative actions, and belligerent rhetoric, demonstrate the will for unconditional dialogue and work actively together to defuse the tension," Liu told the Security Council.